encounter/objdiff/README.md

 Features:
 - Compare entire object files: functions and data.
 - Built-in symbol demangling for C++.
+(CodeWarrior, Itanium & MSVC)
 - Automatic rebuild on source file changes.
 - Project integration via [configuration file](#configuration).
 - Search and filter all of a project's objects and quickly switch.